PseudoDevs/IamGhost/bbmd3.md

-Last updated: 2024-04-06 08:17:30
+Last updated: 2024-04-06 08:18:03
-Random Quote: After all, what’s more human than the fight for survival? - Tokyo
+Random Quote: That's the weird thing about the Internet.
+Ten people can feel like the whole world. - Rue Bennett